nameitlater/eureka/README.md

 eureka
 ======

-Service discovery api.
+Simple service discovery.

-Eureka is a service discovery api suitable for discovering in-process or out-of-process services.
+Eureka provides service discovery suitable for discovering in-process or out-of-process services using simple uri locations and labels for matching.
 Services list their location via a uri as well as provide information about themselves using simple labels.
-Clients use these labels to discover services they're interested in.
-Service availability can be monitored using watch.
+Clients, in turn, use these labels to discover services they're interested in.
+Service discovery and monitoring is possible using watch.
 Eureka currently supports [etcd](https://github.com/coreos/etcd) as a backend.

 *example*